MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

     driver = Factory.createAndroidDriver(url, capabilities);
 ```

 Using these drivers will still allow you to run your tests locally without additional modifications, but enables you to "label" test steps in your test execution using `driver.label("text")`.
-The text and a screenshot from the device will be visible in test report in  Test Cloud.
+The text and a screenshot from the device will be visible in test report in App Center.

 It's recommended to call `driver.label` in the `@After` method, which takes a screenshot of the app final state.
 An example `@After` method for a test could look like this code: